From Proximity to Utility: A Voronoi Partition of Pareto Optima: Problem definition and preliminaries

 \subsection{Sampling model}

 \seclab{sample:model}

 Fortunately, the situation changes dramatically when randomization is involved.
 Let $\SiteSet$ be a set of $n$ sites in the plane.
-For each site $\site \in \SiteSet$, a parametric point $\attrib = \pth{\attrib_1, \ldots, \attrib_d}$ is sampled independently from $[0,1]^d$, with the following constraint: each coordinate $\attrib_i$ is sampled from a (continuous) distribution $\Distribution_i$, independently for each coordinate.
+For each site $\site \in \SiteSet$, a parametric point $\attribB = \pth{\attribB_1, \ldots, \attribB_d}$ is sampled independently from $[0,1]^d$, with the following constraint: each coordinate $\attribB_i$ is sampled from a (continuous) distribution $\Distribution_i$, independently for each coordinate.
 In particular, the sorted order of the $n$ parametric points by a specific coordinate yields a uniform random permutation (for the sake of simplicity of exposition we assume that all the values sampled are distinct).

-Our main result shows that, under the above assumptions, both the complexity and the \storage complexity of the candidate diagram is near linear in expectation---see \thmref{candid:complexity} for the exact statement.
+Our main result shows that, under the above assumptions, both the complexity and the \storage complexity of the candidate diagram are near linear in expectation --- see \thmref{candid:complexity} for the exact statement.